 The Naval Research Laboratory at Stennis Space Center (NRL-SSC), part of the Ocean and Atmospheric Technology Directorate, is home to 200 scientists, engineers, mathematicians and support professionals.

-These divisions and branch are located at SSC because of their special relationship with the organizations they support, specifically commands within the Naval Meteorology and Oceanography Command, which is also located at Stennis Space Center.
+The NRL field site is located at SSC because of their special relationship with the organizations they support, specifically commands within the Naval Meteorology and Oceanography Command, which is also located at Stennis Space Center.

 The Marine Geosciences Division plans and executes a broad spectrum research, development, technology and engineering program in marine geology, geophysics, geoacoustics, geotechniques, and mapping, charting and geodesy.
 The division also provides necessary digital databases, geoacoustic and geophysical models and simulations to support training, system design, performance prediction, and operational needs of the Navy.

 The Oceanography Division is known for its combination of theoretical, numerical, and experimental approaches to oceanographic problems.
 The division numerically models the ocean on the world's most powerful supercomputers and operates a number of highly sophisticated graphics systems to visualize ocean model results.
 Many scientists perform work aboard seagoing vessels in addition to their in-house lab work.
 The division maintains two satellite receiving systems, a computer network with automated processing capabilities for ocean color and advanced optical instrumentation and calibration facilities.
 In the laboratory, the division operates an environmental scanning electron microscope for detailed studies of microbiologically influenced corrosion in naval materials.